 Be a Guest on a Podcast

 Nowadays, most people have a collection of podcasts they listen to.
 So, this is a great market to get involved with.
 Getting a backlink from a podcast is a great way to boost your SEO.
-Make sure your website is linked on the podcast’s website so people can easily find your site.
+Make sure your website is linked to the podcast’s website so people can easily find your site.

-Unrelated note: did anyone else start to sing “Be Our Guest” from the Beauty and the Beast, or was that just me?
+Unrelated note: did anyone else start to sing “Be Our Guest” from Beauty and the Beast, or was that just me?

 Quick Backlink & SEO Check In

 So, you now have 4,000 different strategies to get a backlink.
 On top of that, we know how to check them and how many to aim for.
-For my list people, I’ve got your back:
+For my list of people, I’ve got your back:

 - Directories for therapists